ferencberes/kaggle_elias_aifbo/README.md

 Software setup
 ---

+**TODO: update environment to contain every package, for parquet loading as well!!!**

 The package manager used to set up this repo and that we recommend to get a virtual environment to run the scripts is [uv](https://docs.astral.sh/uv/guides/install-python/).
 We recommend to install it.